 Because your mind and body are so closely linked, the symptoms you get and the feelings you have, can influence each other.
 This is why your emotional health is also important to consider.
 Factors that can affect your physical and mental health are anxiety, depression, emotional stress and fatigue.

-You can talk to your GP about mental health, or you can self refer via the NHS IAPT service (Talking Therapies) here.
+You can talk to your GP about mental health, or you can self refer via Talking Therapies.

-If you or someone you know requires urgent mental health care, please visit this link (NHS UK) for more details.
+If you or someone you know requires urgent mental health care, please call NELFT Mental health Direct Telephone on 0800 995 1000 or visit this link (NHS UK) for more details.

 Free listening services (NHS UK)